Posets from Admissible Coxeter Sequences: Terminology and Background.

-valid for any $e\in\eset[\Y]$.
-Via the bijection in~\eqref{eq:bij1}, it is clear that mapping $\pi=\pi_1\pi_2\cdots\pi_n\in[\pi']_\Y$ to $\pi_2\cdots\pi_n\pi_1$ corresponds precisely to converting the vertex $\pi_1$ from a source to a sink in $O_\Y^\pi$.
-This can be extended.
-Following~\cite{Shi:01} we call the conversion of a source vertex to a sink vertex in $O_\Y\in\Acyc(\Y)$ a \emph{source-to-sink operation}, or a \emph{click}.
-Two orientations $O_\Y,O_\Y'\in \Acyc(\Y)$ where $O_\Y$ can be transformed into $O'_\Y$ by a sequence of clicks are said to be click-related.
-We write this as $\mathbf{c}(O_\Y)=O'_\Y$ where $\mathbf{c}=c_1c_2\cdots c_k$ with $c_i\in\vset[\Y]$.
 Such as sequence $\mathbf{c}$ is called an \emph{admissible sequence}, or a \emph{click-sequence}.
 The former term comes from the representation theory of quivers~\cite{Auslander:97, Kleiner:07}, but we will usually stick to the latter due to brevity, the overuse of the term ``admissible sequence'' throughout mathematics, and the convenience of ``click'' doubling as a verb.
-It is straightforward to verify that this click-relation is an equivalence relation on $\Acyc(\Y)$, and we also refer to click-related acyclic orientations as \emph{$\kappa$-equivalent}.
-Clearly, and as pointed out by Reiner~\cite[p.
-309]{Novik:02}, one may also approach this in the setting of total orders on $\vset[\Y]$ by identifying elements that differ by $(i)$ flips of adjacent elements not connected in $Y$ and $(ii)$ cyclic shifts.
-However, approaching this at the level of acyclic orientations seems more natural in light of the bijection~\eqref{eq:bij1}.
+It is straightforward to verify that this click-relation is an equivalence relation on $\Acyc(\Gamma)$, and we also refer to click-related acyclic orientations as \emph{$\kappa$-equivalent}.
+Clearly, and as pointed out by V.~Reiner~\cite[p.
+309]{Novik:02}, one may also approach this in the setting of total orders on $\vset[\Gamma]$ by identifying elements that differ by $(i)$ flips of adjacent elements not connected in $\Gamma$ and $(ii)$ cyclic shifts.
+However, for our purposes, approaching this at the level of acyclic orientations seems more natural in light of the bijection~\eqref{eq:bij1}.